TartanLlama/tartanllama.github.io/_posts/2017-06-19-writing-a-linux-debugger-source-break.md

 ## Symbol lookup

-When we get down to the level of object files, symbols are king.
+When we get down to the level of object files, symbols are everywhere.
 Functions are named with symbols, global variables are named with symbols, you get a symbol, we get a symbol, everyone gets a symbol.
 In a given object file, some symbols might reference other object files or shared libraries, where the linker will patch things up to create an executable program from the symbol reference spaghetti.

 Symbols can be looked up in the aptly-named symbol table, which is stored in ELF sections in the binary.
 Fortunately, `libelfin` has a fairly nice interface for doing this, so we don't need to deal with all of the ELF nonsense ourselves.
 To give you an idea of what we're dealing with, here is a dump of the `.symtab` section of a binary, produced with `readelf`: